List of criminal organizations in DC Comics: Eden Corps

 Outwardly an above-board West Coast organization, the Eden Corps soon established itself as a radical terrorist cell dedicated to taking on "corporate America and its ravagers".
 Led by Hyrax (Veronica Dale), the Eden Corps committed terrorist-styled crimes, like bombing dams on its way to a bigger goal, unleashing a Russian-created weaponized germ that ate plastic.
-Before the Eden Corps could unleash the germ on Metropolis, the Green Arrow intervened.
-Hyrax died in the battle and the Green Arrow followed soon after.
+Before the Eden Corps could unleash the germ on Metropolis, Green Arrow intervened.
+Hyrax died in the battle and Green Arrow followed soon after.
 They first appeared in Green Arrow (vol. 2) #97.

 Eden Corps in other media

-Eden Corps appears on The Flash season 4 episode "Enter Flashtime".
-Veronica Dale (portrayed by Bernadette Saquibal) and her terrorist organization the Eden Corps set off a nuclear bomb that the Flash and his crew must figure out how to stop.
-Team Flash is able to stop the bomb and Dale is arrested.

-Arrows season 7 flash-forwards that take place in 2040 where a company called Galaxy One operates as an Eden Corps front.
-It is led by Keven Dale (portrayed by Raj Paul) who acts as the CEO of Galaxy One.
-The company controls the Glades with an anti-vigilante security program called Archer and is looking to take over Star City as well.
+Eden Corps appears in series set in the Arrowverse.

+Effigy Corps

+The Controllers' attempted equivalent of the Green Lantern Corps based on their creation Effigy.

+Emerald Knights

+The Earth-3 evil equivalent of the Green Lantern Corps.

+Emissaries of Doom

+A quartet of Darkseid's followers, the Emissaries of Doom empowered Lex Luthor, Brainiac, Joker, and the Penguin.

+Emissaries of Varn

+One of the most terrifying forces in Gemworld, the mysterious Emissaries of Varn formed an alliance with Dark Opal to battle Princess Amethyst's forces.